IAmParadox27/jellyfin-plugin-home-sections/README.md

 	- Same as vanilla Jellyfin
 - Next Up
 	- Same as vanilla Jellyfin
-- Recently Added Movies/TV Shows
+- Recently Added Media
-	- Same as vanilla Jellyfin
+	- Mostly the same as vanilla Jellyfin, current exception is that all libraries appear in 1 section rather than unique ones per library.
+This vanilla behaviour is being worked on and will soon be supported.
 - Live TV
 	- Mostly the same as vanilla Jellyfin. _Current State is untested since updating to 10.10.3 so may find that there are issues_